ssiarhei115/CountryHouse-price-prediction/README.md

 # Country house price prediction

 ## Main goal
-Building a model predicting a price for countryhouses & cottages in Belarus.
+Building a model predicting a price for countryhouse, house or cottage in Belarus.

 ## Tasks realized
 1. Collecting the data from web source using parsing technology